Slab-built pottery made by hand

 The process

-Each pot begins with a thin slab of soft clay.
+Sarah’s slab-built pots begin with a thin slab of soft clay.
 Hand-carved stamps and rollers impress the clay’s squishy surface, creating raised texture and pattern.
 The slabs are then cut, and the pieces assembled into a variety of functional forms.
 The process is deliberately slow and intuitive, relying heavily on play, design, and experimentation.
 This approach imbues every pot with its own distinct personality.

 That’s me in the thought bubble.
 Pretty much where I live.